-- 3. Applications for loans shall be sent to the Registrary by Tutors of Colleges. - 4.
+- 2. The Committee shall meet not less than once in each term. - 3.
+Applications for loans shall be sent to the Registrary by Tutors of Colleges. - 4.
 Applications on behalf of students in their first year of residence shall be considered only in very exceptional circumstances. - 5.
 Loans shall not be granted unless in the opinion of the Committee the applicant's College is already giving him or her as much assistance as may reasonably be expected. - 6.
 Loans shall be free of interest.
 The recipient shall sign an undertaking to repay the loan, and in proper cases the recipient's parent or guardian shall be associated with the undertaking.
 The Committee shall determine, and shall have power to relax, the conditions of repayment.